akshayatuldeshmukh31/cardstax-node-server/README.md

 * Implemented test implementation of JSON Web Tokens (Authentication + Sessions).
 To be expanded and tested...

+	How tokens can be sent from the app:

+		a.
+As a JSON key-value pair in the request body

+		b.
+OR as a key-value pair in the request header with the key value as "x-access-token"

 *** STATUS CODES (RESPONSES AS RECEIVED BY THE APP) ***